jigsawxyz/react-native-chatflow/README.md

-hidden | If set to true, the chat component will be hidden onRenderComponent | Method that renders custom components (see below) onChangeAnswers | Event fired when the user answers a question or clicks an option onChatHistoryChange | Event fired when the chat history changes (i.e. when the user or bot speaks) getChatHistory | Method that returns the chat history
+hidden | If set to true, the chat component will be hidden onRenderComponent | Method that renders custom components (see below) onChangeAnswers | Event fired when the user answers a question or clicks an option onChangeField(field, value) | Event fired when a user changes a field onChatHistoryChange | Event fired when the chat history changes (i.e. when the user or bot speaks) getChatHistory | Method that returns the chat history